Tracy Gray: Federal Politics (2018–2025)

 Abortion Rights Coalition of Canada has identified Gray as anti-abortion.
 Gray voted at second reading to send Bill C-233 - An Act to amend the Criminal Code (sex-selective abortion) to the committee stage for further study, which would make it an indictable offence for a medical practitioner to knowingly perform an abortion solely on the grounds of the child's genetic sex.

 Gray successfully advocated for the full re-opening of the Kelowna International Airport to international flights in November 2021.
 Transborder flights at the airport were initially halted at the onset of the COVID-19 pandemic, with the resumption of these flights from Kelowna delayed by Transport Canada despite airports with lesser passenger volumes being returned their international designation earlier.
 She has also advocated for the expansion of passport services offered in the Okanagan, requesting the federal government allow Kelowna's passport office to provide urgent, same-day passport pick-up.
 Presently, individuals in BC's Interior must commute to either Surrey or Calgary for urgent passport requests.

-In the 44th Parliament, Gray tabled Private Member's Bill C-283, the End the Revolving Door Act.
-This legislation seeks to create addiction treatment facilities in federal penitentiaries as a tool to reduce recidivism and address mental health and addictions issues for federal inmates.
+In the 44th Parliament, Gray tabled Private Member's Bill C-283, titled End the Revolving Door Act.
+This bill sought to amend the Corrections and Conditional Release Act to allow a penitentiary to be used as an addiction treatment facility and to insert into the Criminal Code an ability for a person sentenced to imprisonment to request they serve their sentence there, with the objective of reducing recidivism and addressing mental health and addictions issues for federal inmates.
+Despite being supported by the Conservative Party and Bloc Québécois, the bill was defeated at second reading.
 As a person who was adopted at birth, she has also tabled a Private Member's Motion M-46 to recognize November as 'National Adoption Awareness Month'.
+Gray also jointly seconded a number of Private Member's Bills such as C-321, An Act to amend the Criminal Code (assaults against persons who provide health services and first responders), C-323, An Act to amend the Excise Tax Act (mental health services), and C-389, Improving Accessibility to Automated External Defibrillators Act.